Australia national cricket team: Team colours

-For Test matches, the team wears Cricket Whites, with an optional sweater or sweater-vest, with a green and gold V-neck for use in cold weather.
-The sponsor's (currently Alinta for home matches and Qantas for away matches) logo is displayed on the right side of the chest while the Cricket Australia emblem is displayed on the left.
+For Test matches, the team wears cricket whites, with an optional sweater or sweater-vest, with a green and gold V-neck for use in cold weather.
+The sponsor's (currently Westpac for home matches and Qantas for away matches) logo is displayed on the right side of the chest while the Cricket Australia emblem is displayed on the left.
 If the sweater is being worn the Cricket Australia emblem is displayed under the V-neck and the sponsor's logo is again displayed on the right side of the chest.
 The baggy green, the Australian Test cricket cap, is considered an essential part of the cricketing uniform and as a symbol of the national team, with new players being presented with one upon their selection in the team.
 The cap and the helmet both prominently display the Australian cricketing coat-of-arms instead of the Cricket Australia emblem.
 At the end of 2011, ASICS was named the manufacturer of the whites and limited over uniforms from Adidas, with the ASICS logo being displayed on the shirt and pants.
 Players may choose any manufacturer for their other gear (bat, pads, shoes, gloves, etc.).

 In One Day International (ODI) cricket and Twenty20 International cricket, the team wears uniforms usually coloured green and gold, the national colours of Australia.
 There has been a variety of different styles and layouts used in both forms of the limited-overs game, with coloured clothing (sometimes known as "pyjamas") being introduced for World Series Cricket in the late 1970s.
-The Alinta or Qantas logo is prominently displayed on the shirts and other gears.
-The current home ODI kit consists of green as the primary colour and gold as the secondary colour.
-The away kit is the opposite of the home kit, with gold as the primary colour and green as the secondary colour.
-The home Twenty20 kit consists of black, with the natural colours of Australia, green and gold strips.
+The Toyota or Qantas logo is prominently displayed on the shirts and other gears.
+The current T20I kit consists of green as the primary colour and gold as the secondary colour.
+The ODI is the opposite of the T20I kit, with gold as the primary colour and green as the secondary colour.
 However, since Australia beat New Zealand at the MCG in the 2015 Cricket World Cup wearing the gold uniform, it has also become their primary colour, with the hats used being called 'floppy gold', formerly known as 'baggy gold', a limited-overs equivalent to a baggy green.
 Until the early 2000s and briefly in early 2020, in ODIs, Australia wore yellow helmets, before using green helmets as in test matches.

 Former suppliers were Asics (1999), ISC (2000–2001), Fila (2002–2003) and Adidas (2004–2010) among others.
 Before Travelex (and 3 in test matches), some of the former sponsors were XXXX (1990–1992), Coca-Cola (1993–1998), Fly Emirates (1999) and Carlton & United Breweries (2000–2001).